-We will work towards this outcome by: Our priorities for the next four years: Complete the streetscape and intersection upgrade of Wellington Street to improve safety and amenity.
-Improve local community travel choices, especially by schools, by investing in infrastructure and behaviour change programs.
-Progressively review and upgrade disabled parking spaces in commercial areas to meet updated Australian Standards.
-Review Council's design and technical standards for streets and public spaces.
+- Implement blackspot safety improvements at high collision locations (subject to external funding) - Work with partners on the St Kilda Junction safety upgrade and St Kilda Road safety improvement study to facilitate walking, bike riding and use of public transport - Complete the streetscape and intersection upgrade of Wellington Street to improve safety and amenity - Improve local community travel choices, especially by schools, by investing in infrastructure and behaviour change programs - Progressively review and upgrade disabled parking spaces in commercial areas to meet updated Australian Standards - Review Council's design and technical standards for streets and public spaces.

-Instrument Description Advocacy priorities Advocate to the Victorian Government: to maximise community benefit from Metro Tunnel public transport and precinct works including the Park Street tram link and all associated tram stop upgrades to maximise community benefit from Public Transport Victoria's tram stop upgrade program for the Shrine to Sea Boulevard, landscape and bike network connection to expedite the delivery of the St Kilda Road central bike lane project safety improvements to provide for convenient, safe and continuous walking and bike riding for early implementation of strategic bicycle corridors (continuous buffered and protected bike lanes), light rail and smart bus routes to and around Fishermans Bend for Balaclava Walk (Nightingale Street to Ripponlea Station).
+Advocacy priorities Advocate to the Victorian Government t: to maximise community benefit from Metro Tunnel public transport and precinct works including the Park Street tram link and all associated tram stop upgrades to maximise community benefit from Public Transport Victoria's tram stop upgrade program for the Shrine to Sea Boulevard, landscape and bike network connection to expedite the delivery of the St Kilda Road central bike lane project safety improvements to provide for convenient, safe and continuous walking and bike riding for early implementation of strategic bicycle corridors (continuous buffered and protected bike lanes), light rail and smart bus routes to and around Fishermans Bend for Balaclava Walk (Nightingale Street to Ripponlea Station).
 Advocate to VicRoads to confine truck travel to selected routes through the City.
-Engagement and partnership priorities Lead collaboration with inner Melbourne councils to secure funding for the inner metro strategic cycling corridor network.
-Partner with inner Melbourne councils to advocate for a consistent wayfinding strategy for pedestrians and public transport users.
-Strategies, policy Car Share Policy 2016-2021 and plans.
-Parking Management Policy 2019 Parking Permit Policy 2015 Move, Connect, Live: Integrated Transport Strategy 2018-28
+Engagement and partnership priorities Lead collaboration with inner Melbourne councils to secure funding for the inner metro strategic cycling corridor network Partner with inner Melbourne councils to advocate for a consistent wayfinding strategy for pedestrians and public transport users.
+Strategies, policy and plans • Car Share Policy 2016-2021 • Road Management Plan 2017 Parking Permit Policy 2001 Sustainable Transport and Move, Connect, Live - Integrated Transport Strategy 2018-28 Parking Rates Policy 2007 (scheduled for review).